 I wouldn’t recommend it, but if you Google “things to do in Goodyear” (and it’s not baseball spring training), you have 2 choices:

-- The Bible Museum, which doesn’t even have dinosaurs (I mean Jesus Horses).
-It’s just a room with old copies of the most frigthening story every told.
+The Bible Museum, which doesn’t even have dinosaurs (I mean Jesus Horses).
+It’s just a room with old copies of the most frightening story ever told.

 We tried to help this lost soul from La Jolla.
 But even after an hour describing the desecration of what 5 months of heat do to your mind, body and soul, she insisted on sticking to the most fucked-up retirement ever.